ES-DOC/esdoc-infrastructure/notes/servers.md

   we should not have to touch the PostgreSQL databases apart from during deployment (at least for the moment, we are trying to get that automated).

+* The PostgreSQL databases are "fairly well normalised" [?].

-* Some of the documentation itself is stored on GitHub in specific repositories, because they are ~8.60 MB so quite small & on GitHub can be kept compact & quick-to-access.
+* Some of the documentation itself is stored on GitHub in specific repositories, because it totals ~8.6 MB so is quite small & on GitHub can be kept compact & quick-to-access.
 But a documentation DB (per server) is also used.
+Notably:
+  * the CIM documents are all stored in the `ES-DOC/esdoc-archive` repo on GitHub;
-In contrast, all errata is stored in the databases rather than on GitHub.
+  * but all errata is stored in the databases.

+* We have pointers to the GitHub repositories so we can pull down any required content, in either JSON, HTML or XML format.

 * There are two consumers of the databases:
   * `owner`: has full access, including deletion privileges & the ability